Love Food Hate Waste

 8) Share!
 If you don’t think you’re going to use your food in time and don’t have the time to make a soup etc you can look to share with a neighbour or friend or use Olio to list food to those in your neighbourhood.

 9) Get composting.
 The final resting place for food waste.
 Composting is a great final resting place for the food waste that you can’t utilise.
 Turning food back into food and not wasting it in landfill where it won’t breakdown properly and instead produce methane.
 There are composting systems available for most household circumstances, from large scale compost systems, mid-sized wormeries to work top sized bokashi bins.
-There is even a website called Share Waste where you can locate people close by that will accept your food waste for their compost!
-(If you’d like to read more about composting check out our blog post on our wormery adventure!).
+If you don’t fancy an at home compost, Cornwall Council are now rolling out food composting which will be up and running by 2025!
+(If you’d like to read more about composting at home check out our blog post on our wormery adventure!).

 We think that covers it and will hopefully help you reduce food wastage in your home.
 What do you think?
 Which area do you excel at and which needs a little more work?